mozilla/version-control-tools/docs/hgmozilla/installing.rst

    Are you concerned about a manual Mercurial install polluting your filesystem?
 Don't be.

-   A Mercurial source install is fully self-container.
+   A Mercurial source install is fully self-contained.
 If you install to a prefix, you only need a reference to the ``PREFIX/bin/hg`` executable to run Mercurial.
 You can create a symlink to ``PREFIX/bin/hg`` anywhere in ``PATH`` and Mercurial should *just work*.